-In May 2021, the IASB issued amendments to IAS 12, "Income Taxes".
+In May 2021, the IASB issued narrow-scope amendments to IAS 12, "Income Taxes".
 The amendments require deferred tax assets and liabilities to be recognized for transactions that result in both deductible and taxable temporary differences of the same amount at initial recognition.
 These amendments are effective for annual reporting periods beginning on or after January 1, 2023, with early adoption permitted.
-The Company is assessing the potential impact of these targeted amendments.
+There will be no impact on the Company's financial statements from these amendments.